syket-git/syket-git/README.md

 ## 💫 About Me:

-Hi👋 I’m a Frontend Engineer and Content Creator.
+Hi👋 I’m a Frontend Engineer | Mobile App Developer | Content Creator.

 I love exploring core Engineering concepts across the Web, engaging with conferences, and podcasts 🎧, and consuming articles from various corners of the Internet.